chadbaldwin/chadbaldwin.github.io/_posts/2024-07-30-everythings-a-case-statement.md

 In the execution plan, it's still just `isnull([x].[ColA],[x].[ColB])`...well, unless `x.ColA` is `NOT NULL`, in which case it's smart enough to just ask for `x.ColA` since the `ISNULL` is unnecessary.

-Unfortunately, `COALESCE` does not seem to have this optimization, even when the first column supplied is `NOT NULL`, it still converts to a `CASE` statement...I would hope y'all aren't using `ISNULL`/`COALESCE` when the first column is `NOT NULL` anyway 😉.
+Unfortunately, `COALESCE` does not seem to have this optimization, even when the first column supplied is `NOT NULL`, it still converts to a `CASE` expression...I would hope y'all aren't using `ISNULL`/`COALESCE` when the first column is `NOT NULL` anyway 😉.

 So now that you know this about `COALESCE` and `ISNULL`...that might help explain why they handle data types differently.
 Where `ISNULL` always returns the datatype of the first expression (the check expression), whereas `COALESCE` returns the datatype of the highest type precedence among all the expressions, which is the same behavior as `CASE`.